OCA/account-consolidation/account_consolidation/readme/USAGE.rst

 This will generate a journal entry in YTD (Year-To-Date) mode on your consolidation company for each subsidiary.
-Those entries are flagged as 'to be reversed', so they will actually be reversed when you run the consolidation the next time.
+Those entries are flagged as 'auto_reverse', so they will actually be reversed when you run the consolidation the next time.

-The generated journal entry is unposted, allowing you to modify or delete it to run the consolidation again.
+The generated journal entries are unposted, allowing you to modify or delete it to run the consolidation again.